Student Services

 NYU Shanghai supports community-engaged learning components in academic courses and facilitates academic service learning experiences.
 We encourage students to seek out opportunities during their college career to apply their academic learning to understanding real world needs and interacting with local communities in the city of Shanghai and beyond.
 These include faculty-led immersive learning trips and experiential learning opportunities that enhance academic study and research.

-Preprofessional, Accelerated & Specialized Programs
+Preprofessional, Accelerated and Specialized Programs

-Pre-Medical and Health Studies Program
+Premedical and Health Studies Program

-It is important to understand that health-related pre-professional training does not require students to major in science or math.
+It is important to understand that health-related preprofessional training does not require students to major in science or math.
 Students may elect to major in any discipline and complete the courses needed to apply for health-related professional schools in parallel.
 They should choose a disciplinary major that they will enjoy and in which they will excel.
 If they enjoy the sciences, choosing a major in those areas may be the right decision for them.
-If, however, they have other interests or talents, they will demonstrate their versatility and increase their chances of excelling by pursuing a major in their area of interest along with completing the pre-medical and health curriculum.
+If, however, they have other interests or talents, they will demonstrate their versatility and increase their chances of excelling by pursuing a major in their area of interest along with completing the premedical and health curriculum.

-NYU Shanghai, like many American colleges and universities, does not offer pre-medical, pre-dental, or other pre-health majors.
+NYU Shanghai, like many American colleges and universities, does not offer premedical, predental, or other prehealth majors.
 In fact, the best professional schools want, above all, students with a broad education who can think clearly, read critically, and write well.

 Academic advisors and faculty mentors help students to explore their options, advise them about programs and appropriate course selection, and help them to present the best possible application to professional schools.
-Students should be aware that it is extremely difficult for applicants who are not U.S. citizens or permanent U.S. residents to gain admission to medical school in the U.S. Other health professional schools in the U.S. have more hospitable admissions policies, such as schools of dentistry and M.D./Ph.D. programs.
+Students should be aware that it is extremely difficult for applicants who are not U.S. citizens or permanent U.S. residents to gain admission to medical school in the U.S. Other health professional schools in the U.S. have more hospitable admissions policies, such as schools of dentistry and MD/PhD programs.

 The following NYU courses are equivalent to the basic set of requirements most medical schools in the U.S. request.
 In general, most medical schools will expect applicants to have completed one year of biology, one year of physics, and two years of chemistry (through organic chemistry).
 However, specific medical schools may have additional requirements or modifications to those listed here.
 Students should carefully research the schools they are interested in for more information.